-Trump Warns Venezuela's Maduro Supporters, 'You Will Lose Everything'
+Trump Warns Venezuela's Maduro Supporters: 'You Will Lose Everything'

-At a campaign-style speech in Miami on Monday, President Trump said the Venezuelan military should not interfere with humanitarian aid coming into the country, or resort to violence, as the U.S. and other nations throw their support behind parliamentary leader Juan Guaidó as interim president over the current leader, socialist Nicolas Maduro.
+At a campaign-style speech in Miami on Monday, President Trump said the Venezuelan military should not interfere with humanitarian aid coming into the country, or resort to violence, as the U.S. and other nations throw their support behind parliamentary leader Juan Guaidó as interim president over the current leader, socialist Nicolás Maduro.

 Trump cautioned that time is running out for Maduro and that those who have been slow to embrace the opposition leader, whom the U.S. recognized as that nation's legitimate president last month, are confronted with a perilous choice as the world watches.

 Trump specifically addressed the military, saying that backing Guaidó would lead to "a safe and prosperous future for all of the people of Venezuela."
-But continuing to back Maduro, whom he called a "Cuban puppet," would lead to a world of personal suffering.
+But continuing to back Maduro, whom Trump called a "Cuban puppet," would lead to a world of personal suffering.

 "If you choose this path you will find no safe harbor, no easy exit and no way out.
 You will lose everything," Trump said to cheers from the crowd.
 "They are risking their lives and risking their future for a man controlled by the Cuban military."

-Trump accused Maduro and the handful of elites he said run the country, of plundering the nation "into poverty and into death," and railed against what he described as the "tyrannical socialist" governance that has brought the once-wealthy nation to the brink of ruin.
+Trump accused Maduro and the handful of elites he said run the country of plundering the nation "into poverty and into death."
+And Trump railed against what he described as the "tyrannical socialist" governance that has brought the once-wealthy nation to the brink of ruin.

-He urged military leaders to turn away from socialism and toward democracy, reiterating Guaidó's promises of amnesty under which, military leaders would be allowed to live life "in peace with your families and your countryman."
+He urged military leaders to turn away from socialism and toward democracy, reiterating Guaidó's promises of amnesty under which military leaders would be allowed to live life "in peace with your families and your countryman."

 "End this nightmare of poverty, hunger and death for your people," Trump pleaded, noting that the U.S. delivered a shipment of humanitarian assistance for Venezuela to Colombia over the weekend, including thousands of nutrition kits for children.